 How are you supposed to be satisfied by your food if you’re not even paying attention to it?
 The purpose of eating isn’t just to shove as much food down your esophagus as quickly you can.
 In order to feel truly satisfied from eating, not just full, it’s important to pay attention while you eat.
 It also helps to eat in a calm, pleasant environment.

 Feeling satisfied means eating enough but not too much.
 You don’t want to feel uncomfortably or sickly full.
 There are a few strategies to use when you’re working on respecting your fullness and I wrote all about them here.

 Approach eating with flexibility

-It’s not realistic that you’ll get to eat your all-time fave foods all the time.
+It’s not realistic that you’ll get to eat your all-time favorite foods all the time.
 Budget, time, accessibility and other variables impact what and when we can eat.
 I live in a big city where I can order delivery for just about any food I want.
 But do I want to spend money on that every day?
 No. Instead, I stock my house with a variety of tasty foods that I can turn into delicious meals and snacks.

-These are just five ways to discover the joy and satisfaction of eating but I can think of many more, such as eating in a way that aligns with your values, cooking for others and eating together, and growing your own food and enjoying the fruits of your labor.
+These are just five ways to discover the joy and satisfaction of eating but I can think of many more, such as eating in a way that aligns with your values, cooking with others and eating together, and growing your own food and enjoying the fruits of your labor.
 I’d love to hear what helps you enjoy eating and feel satisfied!
 Share your insights in the comment section below.